pipe-cd/tutorial/tutorial/content/en/15-prerequisites/_index.md

       - an ALB that an ECS service will receive traffic from
       - a target group that the ALB uses to traffic to an ECS service
       - two subnets where an ECS service will be placed
-      - a security group to attach to an ECS service
+      - a security group to be attached to an ECS service
       - a task execution role which has [`AmazonECSTaskExecutionRolePolicy`](https://docs.aws.amazon.com/ja_jp/aws-managed-policy/latest/reference/AmazonECSTaskExecutionRolePolicy.html)
   - for AWS Lambda:
     - You can call [Lambda APIs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/index.html) from your local to your AWS account.